brilliantlabsAR/frame-codebase/README.md

 1. To enable IntelliSense, be sure to select the correct compiler from within VSCode. `Ctrl-Shift-P` (`Cmd-Shift-P` on MacOS) → `C/C++: Select IntelliSense Configuration` → `Use arm-none-eabi-gcc`.

+1. Install the [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) extension for VSCode in order to enable debugging.

 1. A debugging launch is already configured within `.vscode/launch.json`.
 Run the `Both Cores` launch configuration from the `Run and Debug` panel, or press `F5`.
 The project will automatically build and flash before launching.

 1. To monitor the logs, run the task `RTT Console` and ensure the `Both Cores` launch configuration is running.